-Most lenders use online applications, especially for small business fast funding.
+Most lenders use online applications, especially for fast small business funding.
 After completing the application, the lender will review it.
 You will either be approved, asked for more documentation or rejected.
-If approved, funding should occur as soon as the same day, or up to 72 hours for a short-term small business loan.
+If approved, funding should occur as soon as the same day or up to 72 hours for a short-term small business loan.

 What to do if you’re rejected for a short-term loan

 If you’re rejected for a short-term loan, here are some steps to take:

 - Ask why you were rejected.
 Lenders are required under the Equal Credit Opportunity Act (ECOA) to notify you in writing why you were rejected, including business lenders.
 Understanding why you were denied, even if it resulted from too much debt, poor credit or insufficient collateral, can help you get approved in your second round of applications.